From learning to earning

 “What I enjoy about my current situation is the independence I have and the ability to make decisions.”

-If you’re a people person then this could be the pathway for you.
-This diverse industry makes up a huge percentage of New Zealand’s workforce.
-Experience in the services industry can take you around the world as well as giving you transferable skills to help you progress into great careers.
+If you’re a people person, this could be the Pathway for you.
+This diverse industry employs a third of Aotearoa New Zealand’s workforce.
+Experience in the services industry can help you become a business owner, to take you around the world, and to give you transferable skills to help you progress in a variety of careers in this and other sectors.

 service industries v8